Free Roof Replacement Grants: Government & Private Help

 Low-Income

 The government prioritizes low-income families when distributing grant money to agencies supporting roof repair and replacement.
-When applying for free services, pay attention to details to avoid unnecessary denials.
+Pay attention to details when applying for free services to avoid unnecessary denials.

 Government means testing considers both income and household size!